 Considering a trip to Ecuador?
 With Culture Trip, you can visit Quito, the Andes and the Amazon – plus several other fantastic destinations – in the company of a small group of culturally curious travelers on our exclusive eight-day Ecuador adventure, led by our Local Insider.

-The beaches of the Esmeraldas Province in Ecuador are among the most visited along the entire coast, partly for their beauty and partly because they lie only a few hours away from the capital city, Quito.
-This beach is a little quieter than others in Atacames, yet still provides basic amenities, like sunshades, deck chairs, and nearby restrooms in restaurants and hotels.
-If you prefer loud music and an active nightlife, consider staying in Atacames proper and visit Tonsupa during the day.
-But for its wide beaches, delicious cool water, and golden sand, Tonsupa makes an excellent choice for beachgoers.
+The beaches of the Esmeraldas Province in northern Ecuador are among the most visited along the entire coast, partly for their beauty and partly because they’re relatively easily accessible by road from the capital city, Quito.
+Tonsupa beach is a little quieter than others in nearby Atacames, but still provides sunshades and deck chairs, and has plenty of space where you can sprawl out on the golden sand and soak up sun rays.
+If you prefer lots of music and a buzzing nightlife scene but don’t mind a busier beach, consider staying in Atacames and visit Tonsupa during the day.

 Bahía de Caráquez

 At the mouth of the Río Chone, Bahía de Caráquez offers a great choice of beaches both within its protected bay and on the Pacific coast itself.
 For maximum convenience, those in the bay are ideal due to their proximity to cafes, restaurants and hotels in the town centre, while those on the Pacific coast which stretch 20 miles south to the town of San Jacinto tend to be quieter (and the water noticeably rougher, due to the stronger sea current).
 Whether you want to sunbathe, swim, surf, stroll or kayak, you won’t be short of options in Bahía de Caráquez.